richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

   This effects all teachers that care that their courses are open to all, even to those registrants with little financial resources.
-  It would mean that SciLifeLab online training will benefit mostly those that can afford them.
+  It would mean that NBIS online training will benefit mostly those that can afford them.
 - **A fee solves a non-existing problem**: the are courses that deal with this uncertainty